 Google Analytics audit

-This is not always implemented by other digital marketing agencies.
+Other digital marketing agencies do not always implement this.
 However, tracking code implementation is sometimes the culprit that the nontechnical fails to check.

-The audit tells you if you are tracking the right parameters that you should be tracking in the first place.
+The audit tells you that if you are tracking the right parameters, you should be tracking them in the first place.
 Look into the validity of the collected data because your decisions will be based on such.
 This includes anything broken and should be fixed.

 If you should be tracking parameters that you should not be tracking, then the audit may also reveal this information.

 A digital marketing audit should be conducted on a regular basis.
-There are many ways to make the process easier such as below.
+There are many ways to make the process easier, such as the one below.

 Set SMART goals